 Once finger timing has been determined, adjust the reel height via the reel height adjustment bolts.
-With the header in rigid mode, ensure the reel maintains a distance of 1 1/2" (3.8 cm) from the cutter bar & feather plates.
+Ensure the reel maintains a distance of 1 1/2" (3.8 cm) from the cutter bar & feather plates.

 Adjust the reel arms at the ends of the table first, then adjust the center reel arm.
 Multiple adjustments may be required.